 - Operator safety zone is in the operators seat.
 Always operate the backhoe controls from the operators seat.

 - Always be aware of the position of the boom and material being handled.

 - Always be aware of bystanders & workers when lowering the stabilizers, ensure they are in the safe zone.

 - Always be aware of hazards when excavating, inspect your work zone to take these hazards into account:

 - underground utilities

 - tree roots

 - structures close to the excavation site

 - excavating on a slope

 - excavating too close to the stabilizers

-- Always be aware of overhead hazards, modify your work zone to take these hazards into account:
+- Always be aware of overhead hazards.
+Modify your work zone to take these hazards into account:

-- · telephone lines
+- telephone lines •

 - tree branches

 - roof overhang

-- washlines, ropes or cables
+- · washlines, ropes or cables

-- power lines maintain a 15m (50 ft) distance - electrocution can occur with out direct contact(arcing).
+- power lines-maintain a 50 ft (15 m) distance.
+Electrocution can occur without direct contact (arcing).